MEADOW ON COUNTY RD #7

 Best Time of Year to Shoot

-The best time of year to shoot Aspen trees is during the fall color season (depending on the year, this ranges between mid September to the first week in October).
+The best time of year to shoot Aspen trees is during the fall color season (depending on the year – this ranges between the last week in Sept - 1st week in October).
 In this part of the country, the Aspens are mainly yellow to golden (rarely orange or red) and change at different times based on elevation and temperature.

 The above shot was taken on October 2nd